 Met at the Alldays rendezvous, slightly disorientated and exhausted by the journey, I climbed into the front of a Land Rover for the bumpy ride to the property that hosted the project.
 The 40-minute drive took us down a dusty red-dirt road and across two adjacent properties through their fortress-like gates into Jurassic park-style fencing.

 My sense of excited anticipation grew as we got deeper into the bush, but I could not have imagined a more idyllic sight than the one that greeted me.
 As my arrival coincided with the approach of dusk, the first impressions I had of Hanchi were of a herd of majestic gemsbuck (oryx) galloping across the dirt road silhouetted against a glorious sunset.
-They are the most stunning of antelope – although also the one least likely to oblige by standing still for a photo, never mind, I won't forget that first sight of them, it's forever etched in my memory.
-Animals just seemed to burst out of the bush from everywhere, kudu with great spiralling antlers, waterbuck with their distinctive white rears, impala and wildebeest – I felt I should pinch myself, this location far exceeded my expectations, I couldn't wait to get stuck in.
+They are the most stunning of antelope – although also the ones least likely to oblige by standing still for a photo; never mind, I won't forget that first sight of them; it's forever etched in my memory.
+Animals just seemed to burst out of the bush from everywhere: kudu with great spiralling antlers, waterbuck with their distinctive white rears, impala and wildebeest – I felt I should pinch myself; this location far exceeded my expectations; I couldn't wait to get stuck in.

-On the way back from this adventure, we came across two slumbering cheetahs snoozing in the shade of a bush just metres from the track; the word 'awesome' doesn't come close as an adjective to do this sighting justice.
+On the way back from this adventure, we came across two slumbering cheetahs sleeping in the shade of a bush just metres from the track; the word 'awesome' doesn't come close as an adjective to do this sighting justice.